canonical/github-runner-operator/docs/index.md

 This charm simplifies initial deployment and "day N" operations of GitHub self-hosted runners.
 The charm makes it easy to manage self-hosted runners with security and hardware resource usage in mind.

 Operating a self-hosted runner comes with [certain security concerns according to GitHub](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).
 Just like GitHub's, the self-hosted runners managed by the charm are isolated in a single-use virtual machine.
-However, arbitrary code execution is possible under certain repository settings.
-This can be leveraged by malicious actors in a number of ways, such as, crypto-mining.
-To combat this, the charm enforces a set of GitHub repository settings to ensure the executed code is reviewed by someone trusted.

 The charm also upgrades dependencies on a schedule to mitigate security risks.
 The upgrade includes linux kernel upgrades, automatically rebooting the machines.
 This ensures the latest security patches are installed within minutes.